Connect with us

 The Cost of Silence

-A pothole that goes unreported grows until it damages vehicles.
+A pothole that goes unreported expands until it damages vehicles.
 A broken streetlight that goes unreported stays dark until someone gets hurt.
 A clinic that goes unreported for drug shortages keeps sending patients away.

 Infrastructure problems that go unaddressed create significant burdens for the public.
 Each of these problems started small.
 Each could have been reported.
 Each could have been fixed before it grew.

-Citizen engagement portals can create a mechanism for catching problems early, when they are cheaper and easier to solve.
+Citizen engagement portals create a mechanism for catching problems early, when they are cheaper and easier to solve.

 What Go Beyond Local Can Provide